JAhern963/Denatate-Gyrus-Neural-Mass-Model/README.md

 # Denatate-Gyrus-Neural-Mass-Model

-A Jansen-Rit neural mass model for the denate gyrus
+A Jansen-Rit neural mass model for the dentate gyrus.